Add a watermark to PDFs for branding and confidentiality

 Is watermarking the same as password protection?

 No. Watermarking is a visible label; passwords restrict access.
 For security, use both when appropriate.
+Permission still matters, and the next step of the workflow should justify creating a less restricted copy.

 Can watermarks be removed?

 A determined attacker may attempt removal depending on the PDF.
 Use redaction/passwords for stronger protection.
+Open the result once more and inspect the pages you changed so you know the edit sits exactly where you intended.

 Will my watermark print?

 Yes.
 Watermarks are part of the PDF pages and should print like other content.
+Open the result once more and inspect the pages you changed so you know the edit sits exactly where you intended.